OWRC/interpolants/modelling/waterbudgetmodel.md

 The time step of the model has been set to 6 hour steps on 00:00 UTC, yielding the local time steps of 01:00, 07:00, 13:00, and 19:00 EST. This step is chosen as it matches the received precipitation dataset described above.

 ### Model Domain
 The overarching model code employs an object called the "Model Domain".
-Here, all necessary model data are digitized and self-contained, including:
+Here, all necessary model data are digitized and self-contained into a set of 5 **_Model Domain Components_**, including:

 1. `Structure` holds all the geometrical and topological constraints to grid cells, including the physical dimensions of cells and knowledge of where runoff is to be routed.
 1. `Mapper` contains a *cell-to-type* cross-reference map to distribute model parameters, such as percolation rates, soil zone depth, depression storage, etc. The Mapper *projects* parameter selection onto the grid space domain based on their local (an often unique) land type.
 1. `Forcings`: Input (variable) data, generally climate forcings: $Y_a$ and $E_a$.
 1. `Subwatershed` provides the model with optimal order of processing, ensuring a down stream process.
-1. `Parameters`: Parameter collections for a set of [land-surface and groundwater reservoir types](/interpolants/interpolation/landuse.html).
+1. `Parameters`: Parameter collections for a set of [land-surface](/interpolants/interpolation/landuse.html), [surficial geology](/interpolants/interpolation/surfgeo.html) and groundwater reservoir types.